RosettaCommons/documentation/scripting_documentation/RosettaScripts/ResidueSelectors/ResidueSelectors.md

 ```
      <Bonded name="(&string)" resnums="(&string)" selector="(&string)"/>
 ```

+* resnums: A comma-separated list of residue numbers (PDB or Rosetta numbering) to select around
+* selector: Name of a previously-defined residue selector specifying the input set.

 The BondedResidueSelector can also take a residue selector as a subtag:
 ```
      <Bonded name="(&string)" >